Miyu Takahashi: 2025: Super 300 title and world top 30 ranking

-Takahashi was selected as a member of the 2025 Japan National Team in the women's doubles with Otake, coached by Kei Nakashima and Mizuki Fujii.
-They won their first Super 300 title at the German Open, defeating the first seed Gabriela and Stefani Stoeva.
-In May, they were also runners-up at the Super 300 Taipei Open.
-Following these results, Otake and Takahashi achieved a career-high women's doubles ranking of world No. 22 on 29 July 2025.
+In 2025, Takahashi and Otake were selected for the Japan National Team.
+They won their first Super 300 title at the German Open, defeating top seeds Gabriela Stoeva and Stefani Stoeva in the final.
+In May, they also reached the final of the Super 300 Taipei Open.
+Competing in higher-tier events, they reached the second round at both the Japan Open and the China Open in July, and achieved a career-high world ranking of No. 22 on 29 July.